|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Built by Brewster Aeronautical Corporation as a model B.339-23.
 Constructors Number 386.
 This aircraft was intended for use by the Netherlands East Indies Air Force (NEIAF) as Buffalo serial number B-3186 and painted in Dutch markings.
 Assigned to the United States Army Air Force (USAAF) with a "NX" test number.
 Disassembled and shipped overseas to Australia.

 During March 1942, one of seventeen Buffalos transfered to the Royal Australian Air Force (RAAF) as Buffalo serial number A51-6.
-While still crated, this aircraft was transported to Essendon Airfield and assigned to 1 AD and assembled by Ansett Airways at Hangar 3.
-Used in testing loaded to the approximate weight of a Zero against Boomerang A46-1.
+While still crated, this aircraft was transported to Essendon Airfield and assigned to 1 Air Depot (1 AD) and reassembled by Ansett Airways inside Hangar 3.
+Used in flight testing loaded to the approximate weight of a A6M2 Zero against Boomerang A46-1.

 On June 15, 1942 assigned to 1 Photographic Reconnaissance Unit (1 PRU).
 Modified with armor plate and guns removed and had 3 x F24 cameras and an auxiliary fuel tank installed.
 This aircraft operated from Hughes Field (30 Mile) south of Darwin.

-ADF Serials - Buffalo A51-6 incorrectly states destroyed date as 10/29/42
+ADF Serials - Buffalo A51-6 destroyed 10/29/42 [sic]

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|